Alaska Federal Criminal Defense Lawyer

 How the Experienced Federal Criminal Trial Attorneys at Oberheiden, P.C.
 Can Help

-At Oberheiden, P.C. – we routinely defend other attorneys, physicians, healthcare providers, accountants, nurses, business owners, CEOs, politicians, and anyone else looking for experienced counsel against investigations involving the Federal Bureau of Investigation (FBI), the Department of Justice (DOJ), the U.S. Attorney’s Office, the IRS, the Department of Homeland Security (DHS), the Drug Enforcement Agency (DEA) and many others.
+At Oberheiden, P.C. – we routinely defend other lawyers, physicians, healthcare providers, accountants, nurses, business owners, CEOs, politicians, and anyone else looking for experienced counsel against investigations involving the Federal Bureau of Investigation (FBI), the Department of Justice (DOJ), the U.S. Attorney’s Office, the IRS, the Department of Homeland Security (DHS), the Drug Enforcement Agency (DEA) and many others.
 Our experience is not limited to:

 - Former Department of Justice Trial Lawyers